fchorney/StepManiaX-LED-Arrows/Wiring/README.md

 - You will need to determine the length of your wiring needs.
 - For the LED strips, I found that the arrows used 12 sections of 3 LEDs each, and the center panel used 13 sections of 3 LEDs each.
-- For the 12v power supply, you won't need 7A for just one pad.
-It's up to you to figure out how many amps you'll need based on how many LEDs you are powering.
-- For the hookup wire, I opted to use a thicker AWG for going from the circuit board to the LEDs as the distance travelled is fairly long and I figured a thicker cable would be better in that case.
-From what I've read, 22 AWG should realistically be more than enough to carry about 1A of power to each arrow.
 - If you can't source 6 and/or 9 core cable, you can just use loose hookup cable.

 ### JST YL-Series